nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source:  Note:**<br>
-  After the user checked a student, the respective student's task list and score list will continue to be displayed, unless:<br>
+After the user checked a student, the respective student's task list and score list will continue to be displayed, unless:
   * That respective student (the latest checked student) is being deleted.
   * That respective student (the latest checked student) is being edited.
   * The student list being cleared.<br>
   Any of the above actions will alter the status to no student being checked now.
 </div>